bigdoods/ifc-tech.org/docs/contribute/page-templates.md

 <h2 id="concept_template">Concept template</h2>

-<p>A concept page explains some aspect of Kubernetes.
+<p>A concept page explains some aspect of IFC.
 For example, a concept
-page might describe the Kubernetes Deployment object and explain the role it plays as an application is deployed, scaled, and updated.
+page might describe the IFC Deployment object and explain the role it plays as an application is deployed, scaled, and updated.
 Typically, concept pages don't include sequences of steps, but instead provide links to tasks or tutorials.